URINARY INCONTINENCE : LASER TREATMENT

 • Laser treatment : a laser speculum is inserted into the vagina, and the pelvic floor tissues are gently heated for about 20 to 30 minutes.

-After the procedure, patients are advised to avoid sexual intercourse and intense physical activity for 48 hours and refrain from hot baths, saunas, and swimming for a few days.
+The patient is asked to avoid intercourse and intense physical activities for 48 hours.
+To avoid hot baths, saunas and swimming pools for a few days.

 Advantages of laser treatment